๐จ Important: This feature is currently in Beta testing, and will be rolled out globally soon.

 You will see a red notification over the 'Reports' icon in the left-hand nav bar when you receive a referral.
 This notification will display the number of referrals marked as 'Received' in your referrals report (ie. referrals which haven't changed to 'Accepted' or 'Rejected' yet).

-Referred patients' records will automatically appear in your database, but may display differently from other patients.
+For in-group referrals, referred patients' records will automatically appear in your database, but may display differently from other patients.
 See more about how referred patients are displayed here.

 In order to receive referrals from other in-group sites, at least one practitioner at your location must have recorded at least one specialism.